 Industrial Maintenance Mechanic (South Plant)

-This posting may be used to establish a list of qualified candidates for any Career Service, Special Duty Assignment or Term Limited Temporary openings in the following six months at any of the three treatment plants.
+Who is eligible to apply: This position is open to all qualified candidates.
+First consideration given to qualified S.E.I.U.
+925 (Wastewater Treatment Division) internal candidates.
+This posting may be used to establish a list of qualified candidates for any Career Service, Special Duty Assignment or Term Limited Temporary openings in the following six months.

 - Job Duties